mrak/stubby4node/README.md

 * Better callback handling with programmatic API
 * SOAP request/response compliance
 * Randomized responses based on supplied pattern (exploratory QA abuse)
+* On-the-fly changes of endpoint properties, such as changing an endpoint's url without resubmitting the endpoint's entire JSON string to the admin portal.

 # NOTES